Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 • Step #2– bring the magnet extremely close to your silver object without touching it.

-• Step #3– See if the silver item responds to your magnet.
+• Step #3– See if the silver item is attracted to your magnet.

 How to test silver with magnets (instructions)